 The Story of the New York State Canals

-The Story of the New York State Canals highlights the fact that not only did Governor DeWitt Clinton have an appreciation for the ancient inhabitants of New York, but he also facilitated the fulfillment of prophecy by building the Erie Canal near the Hill Cumorah.
+The Story of the New York State Canals highlights the fact that Governor DeWitt Clinton appreciated the ancient inhabitants of New York and facilitated the fulfillment of prophecy by building the Erie Canal near the Hill Cumorah.

 Extract: